TechGoku/beldex-python/docs/source/address.rst

 Payment IDs and integrated addresses
 ------------------------------------

-Each Monero transaction may carry a **payment ID**.
+Each Beldex transaction may carry a **payment ID**.
 It is a 64 or 256-bit long number that carries additional information between parties.
 For example, a merchant can generate a payment ID for each order, or an exchange can assign one to each user.
 The customer/user would then attach the ID to the transaction,